-The Center for Humanities & the Arts invites all Assistant, Associate, and Professors working in the humanities and the arts on the Boulder campus to apply for the CHA Faculty Fellowship.
-Fellowships consist of a two-course teaching reduction (taken in a single semester) for faculty teaching with a 2/2 load; faculty teaching a 2/1 load will receive a single course reduction and be expected to take their fellowship in the semester they are scheduled to teach their single course.
+All Assistant, Associate, and Professors working in the humanities and the arts on the Boulder campus are eligible to apply for the CHA Faculty Fellowship.
+Fellowships consist of a two-course teaching reduction (taken in a single semester) for faculty teaching a 2/2 load; faculty teaching a 2/1 load will receive a single course reduction and be expected to take the fellowship in the semester they are scheduled to teach their single course.